Technical SEO for 2020: Site Maintenance & Auditing [+ Free Template]

 • Compress your images before uploading them into your CMS.

-If you’re not a developer, you’ll likely need some help fixing some of the issues from the diagnostics report.
+If you’re not good with website backend files, you’ll likely need some help fixing some of the issues from the diagnostics report.

 Take a Mobile-Friendly and Mobile-First Approach

 Considering that more than 50% of web traffic today comes from mobile, it’s fair to say that nearly every website should take a mobile-first approach, and every website should be mobile-friendly.
-That means responsive design, a navigation that makes sense in mobile browsers, fast load times, no weird pop-ups on mobile, etc. User experience is important but also, Google’s algorithms began indexing mobile sites first in 2018.
+That means responsive design, navigation that makes sense in mobile browsers, fast load times, no weird pop-ups on mobile, etc.

-That said, we recently worked on AMP for a client, it’s expensive to implement and there are no guarantees the AMP versions of your pages will convert better.
-I’d only recommend implementing AMP on a blog that’s already generating a high level of traffic and seeing a solid conversion rate from that content.
+I’d only recommend implementing AMP on a blog that’s already generating high traffic and seeing a solid conversion rate from that content.
 Read more about AMP

 Check Links to Your Site